-- a. how the proposed solution will meet the challenge - b. how the proposed solution is different to what is already in the market - c. the value for money including the social, environmental and economic benefit of the solution - d. your feasibility study report.
+- a. how your proposed solution will meet the challenge - b. the uniqueness of your proposed solution relative to what is already in the market - c. the value for money, including the social, environmental and economic benefit of your solution - d. whether your feasibility study confirms the feasibility of your proposed solution.